aawadall/bit-scout/roadmap.md

 - [ ] Docs + API spec
 - [ ] Scalable embedding support (optional)
 - [ ] Embeddable as a Go module
+- [ ] Mature plugin ecosystem for models and persistence

 ---